moiseberthe/docker-image-nlp/README.md

 # Docker project with Streamlit, FastAPI and SQLite

+This repository contains the YAML file used to orchestrate two Docker images hosted on Docker Hub.
+The first image contains a FastAPI server, the second a Streamlit client.
+The source code for these images can be found in the repository at this link [http://github.com/moiseberthe/sise-nlp](http://github.com/moiseberthe/sise-nlp)

 ## Prerequisites

 Make sure you have `Docker` and `Docker Compose` installed on your machine.